 A fact that you need to know is that claims adjusters are highly trained professionals.
 Their job is to do what’s best for their company, not what’s best for you.

 As with any profession, you get the good with the bad.
-The tough part is that it’s difficult, if not impossible, for most people to tell the difference.
+The tough part is that it’s difficult, if not impossible, for most people to tell the difference between the good and bad adjusters.

 Claims Adjusters Receive Hundreds of Hours of Education

 The problem is that both the good and bad claims adjusters receive hundreds of hours of specialized education about how to handle the claims process.
-They are also taught how to “become your best friend” and how to minimize the amount of money they pay out to you on a claim.
+Regardless of what the law says, they are also taught how to “become your best friend” and how to minimize the amount of money they pay out to you on a claim.

 Insurance claims adjusters are highly trained to do whatever they can to get claims settled early and for pennies on the dollar before all of your damages have been determined.
-Unfortunately, we’ve had injury victims who never talked to a lawyer before settling their case call us.
-They’ve spent all of their settlement, and now need more money.
+Unfortunately, we’ve had accident victims call us with questions after settling their case and before ever speaking with a lawyer.
+They’ve spent all of their settlement to pay for medical bills and now need more money.
 They continue to have medical problems and now can’t afford the expensive care or treatment.

 Bad Settlements by Good People